ymbourlier/HUDWAY_Localization/README.md

 To translate the application you should be:
 ---

 **Edit on GitHub**

 You can translate files on GitHub, use web-based instruments for file editing
  1. Sign up or sign in your github account
  2. Fork the project
  3. Make one or more well commented and clean commits to the repository.(open file, click edit, edit text and create commit with changes)
  4. Perform a pull request in github's web interface.

 **About files**

-1. project can contains localizable directories: for example: for English localization - en.lproj for Russian localization - ru.lproj
+ 1. project can contains localizable directories:

+ for example:<br>
+   for English localization - en.lproj<br>
+   for Russian localization - ru.lproj<br>
-	List of localization folders:
+   List of localization folders:<br>
 ```
 		0. English         en
 		1. French          fr